Sun Belt Promo Codes, Football Predictions, Computer Picks & Best Bets | Bowl Season

 Sun Belt Football Promo Codes, Predictions, Computer Picks & Best Bets | Bowl Season

-The bowl season slate features 11 Sun Belt matchups, with Ohio (+1.5) against Georgia Southern among the best bets against the spread, according to our projections.
-For more suggestions, including parlay opportunities, keep reading.
+The bowl season slate features 11 Sun Belt matchups, with Ohio (+1.5) against Georgia Southern among the best bets versus the spread, according to our projections.
+For more tips, including parlay possibilities, scroll down.

 Sportsbook Promo Codes